CuB3y0nd/1llusion/README.md

 Explore an elegant right-click menu made with Jgmenu, which also syncs with themes for flawless visual consistency.
 Additionally, 10 polybar bars and 2 eww widgets offer a fully customizable user experience.

+### LockScreen

+The lockscreen automatically adapts to the active theme and offers two locking options: it can capture the current screen with a blur effect, or use a specific wallpaper depending on the selected theme.

 ### Variety of Wallpapers

 Each login surprises you with a randomly selected wallpaper.
 But if surprises aren't your thing, our wallpaper menu lets you choose from overall wallpapers.

+### Scratchpad

+A scratchpad is a tool designed to provide quick, temporary access to applications or notes without disrupting the desktop workflow.
+When activated, the scratchpad appears over the current workspace, allowing the user to access applications like a terminal, text editor, or any configured tool.
+Minimizing it hides the scratchpad from view but keeps it running in the background, ready to be reopened with a simple keyboard shortcut.

+It's ideal for quick note-taking, running commands, or accessing auxiliary tools without losing focus on the current task.

 ### Visual Composition with Picom